divio/divio-cloud-docs/how-to/addon-create.rst

 This version of the addon will be placed into the *Alpha* release channel.
 If you visit the its *Versions* page, you'll be able to change the release channel.

-Your addon is now available for installation into projects via the control panel.
+Your addon is now available for installation into applications via the control panel.
 If you make it public, other users will be able to install it too.

 You can continue uploading new versions of it, as long as each has its own